peterm95018/ZeroWasteAPI/README.md

 `~/$ kill #####`
 - Or do the last two in one step (careful because this will kill all processes with this name)<br/>
 `~/$ pkill -f "node APIserver.js"`
-- Start Server by running ('nohup' and '&' mean the server will run in the background)<br/>
+- Start Server by running (inclue 'nohup' and '&' so the server will run in the background)<br/>
 `~/$ nohup node serve.js &`